Stockley Park: History

+Renaming of Starveall (Starvhall/Starvehall) to Stockley

 Stockley Park takes its name from the former hamlet of Stockley.
-'Stockley' is believed to be a portmanteau word derived from Cowley stock, the generic name given to the locally produced brick in West Middlesex.
-The hamlet of Stockley came into being with the renaming of the hamlet of Starveall (or Starvhall) in 1912.
+"Stockley" is believed to be a portmanteau word derived from Cowley stock, the generic name given to the locally produced brick in West Middlesex.
+The hamlet of Stockley came into being with the renaming of the hamlet of Starveall (or Starvhall/Starvehall) in 1912.

 Starveall was located in the ancient parish of Hillingdon, lying south of the Grand Junction Canal.
 The name is a common and possibly humorous description in central southern England for land of poor fertility - (Starve all).

-By the middle of the 19th century a significant brickfield has been established to the west of Starveall farm.
-An arm known as Starveall dock (and also as Pocock's or Broad’s dock) was cut from the Grand Junction Canal to service the brickfield.
+By the middle of the 19th century, a significant brickfield has been established to the west of Starveall farm.
+An arm known as Starveall dock (and also as Pocock's or Broad's dock) was cut from the Grand Junction Canal to service the brickfield.
 In 1872 it was extended south of the farm into the Parish of West Drayton, reaching a distance of 1120 yards from the mainline of the canal.
 In 1879 the leaseholder of Starveall, Samuel Pocock, stated he made 15-20 million bricks per year there.
 In 1884 Pocock conveyed his interests to Clement Burgess Broad and George Harris, of South Wharf, Paddington.

+The hamlet of Starveall continued to grow.
+By 1885 a church mission room with services held in affiliation with St. Matthew's Church, Yiewsley had been built.
+By 1888 a branch of St Matthew's Church Infant School had also been established at Starveall.
+On 2 February 1890 Broad Harris and Co. entertained their tenants and employees at the inaugural opening of the Starvehall Mission Hall.
+The mission hall would become known as St. Mary's Church.